happo/docs/docs/examples.md

 Happo works best when CSS code is co-located with the components.
 In some cases, you'll get away with zero configuration to get this working.
 But in other cases, you'll have to add a little webpack config to the mix.
-Happo uses webpack under the hood when generating browser-executable javascript.
+Happo uses webpack under the hood when generating browser-executable JavaScript.
 The [`customizeWebpackConfig` config option](configuration.md#customizeWebpackConfig) will let you inject things like webpack loaders to the happo run.
 E.g.